openstack/openstack-manuals/doc/cli-reference/source/manila.rst

   Display all share group types (Admin only).

 ``--columns <columns>``
-  Comma separated list of columns to be displayed e.g.
+  Comma separated list of columns to be displayed example --columns "id,name".
-  --columns "id,name"

 .. _manila_share-group-type-specs-list: